TACKLE Racism in Grassroots Football

 Challenge

 Moreover, it is noted that players themselves often use racist discourse among themselves to provoke their opponents.
 Unfortunately, racism is making a resurgence around Europe and football represents another field where it is being expressed, witnessed and felt.
-The need to address racism and xenophobia in football, mostly in grassroots level, where there is limited coverage and support for the players, coaches and fans involved is urgent.
+The need to address racism and xenophobia in football, mostly at the grassroots level, where there is limited coverage and support for the players, coaches and fans involved, is urgent.
 Indeed, the existence of racism and discrimination in football is not a secret, but it remains underreported and more effective measures are needed.

 Innovation